Rolando García (Chilean footballer)

 Rolando Moisés García Jiménez (born 15 December 1942) is a Chilean former football defender who played for Chile in the 1974 FIFA World Cup.
 He also played for Colo-Colo at club level.

 Playing career

 Trained at club Walter Müller from Santiago, García played for Ferrobádminton, the club after Bádminton, Deportes Concepción and Colo-Colo in the Chilean Primera División.
 He won the 1965 Segunda División de Chile with Ferrobádminton and the 1974 Copa Chile with Colo-Colo.

 At international level, García made 19 appearances for the Chile national team between 1971 and 1975.

-MAangerial career
+Managerial career

 In 1987, García led the Chile B national team in the 1987 President's Cup International Football Tournament at the same time he was the manager of Deportes Valdivia.